Forests are one of the most useful renewable resources. They provide habitat to many types of animals & plants.

 - Forest fires should be prevented.
 Huge forest areas are destroyed by fire every year.
 People should avoid smoking or cooking in the forest areas.

 - Overgrazing by cattle, horses, sheep, and goats should be prevented.

 - Forests must be protected from insects and pests.

 - All activities leading to soil erosion should be controlled.

 - Air, water, and soil pollution should be reduced so that trees and other vegetation can survive and develop in a forest.

 - Plants should be given free of cost to the people for growing them near their house.

-- People should be made aware of the impact of forest on their life through advertisements, television, radio and plays.
+- People should be made aware of the impact of forests on their life through advertisements, television, radio, and plays.